The balancing act is one of the most difficult things to master.

 Budget your time.
 Know how much time you need to work on your different projects.
 If you know you like to outline, draft and then edit your papers, make sure you give yourself enough time during the week to do so.

 Also, ensure that you give yourself enough time for a social life.
 I used to rarely give myself any social time, but realized that it took a toll on my overall well-being.
 Give yourself time for a social life, your academics, your internship work and any other work you may have.
 You won’t be rushing towards the end to get everything done.

 Set goals for yourself at the beginning of every week.
 Whether you have to create a social media campaign for your internship or have a research paper due for your history class, prioritizing tasks at the beginning of the week adds to your organization, but also ensures that you do your best work.
 Goals allow you to grow and plan for everything you want to accomplish.

 Also, know that you are at your internship to work.
 They offered you the position because they need you.
-You are a vital part to their team, so make sure your are contributing.
+You are a vital part to their team, so make sure you’re contributing.

 Remember to have fun.
 All of the work you’re doing is for a reason.
 Internships are meant to be fun.
 You’re there to work and learn, but also to make connections and have a good time.
 No matter what you’re doing, you shouldn’t be forcing yourself to have an unpleasant time.
 Enjoy your lunch break by spending it with your co-workers, have a study group with your friends and go out once in a while.